mickthompson7/meetingScheduler/README.md

 ## Build the project:
 To run the build
- ♯ ./gradlew      (gradlew.bat on Windows)
+ ♯ ./gradlew build      ('gradlew.bat build' on Windows)

 ## Open the project in the IDE:
 - Intellij